 These documents, including not just the electronic communications, which were the beginning of the FBI's investigation, but also Carter Page's FISA applications, that even the FISA court itself, the FISC court, the Foreign Intelligence Surveillance Court says we have no problem with Congress looking at these documents.

-They're bringing in other people, but now they're bringing in another another U.S. attorney to do a job of documents, which they already have.
+They're bringing in other people, but now they're bringing in another U.S. attorney to do a job of documents, which they already have.

 I mean, there is something here that is not quite right, and that's what all these sources are saying.

-They're frustrated, they're angry, they want to know what's going on.
+They want to know what's going on.

 They want to know what the Department of Justice is doing.

-Uh they're obviously withholding information.
+They're obviously withholding information.

 I want to know what all those documents say now.

-I mean, we have a lot of other breaking news that the president now uh should make a decision in less than forty-eight hours about what he's gonna do with the gas attack on innocent men, women and children in Syria.
+I want to know as well, Ed Henry, on top of all of this, I mean, we have a lot of other breaking news that the president now should make a decision in less than 48 hours about what he's going to do with the gas attack on innocent men, women, and children in Syria.

 That could even be in the works as we speak.

-He's concerned about it overshadowing his ability to conduct his job as commander in chief, that around the world this is weakening him.
+He's concerned about it overshadowing his ability to conduct his job as commander-in-chief, that around the world, this is weakening him.

-And so despite all the talk months ago that the President's rhetoric was way off the mark, he's gotten Kim Jong un to the table.
+And so despite all the talk months ago that the president's rhetoric was way off the mark, he's gotten Kim Jong-un to the table.

-We'll we'll see where that goes.
+We'll see where that goes.

 Absolutely.

-And the fact that he mentioned Vladimir Putin for the first time, uh and it was in his in his Twitter account, and he mentioned and called him out on that and Iran as well as the others, I think is a real indication that uh the president is going to uh take some type of action uh in Syria and um necessary action uh we just saw with the UN with the United Nations and Nikki Haley uh speaking before the UN about the atrocities going on there.
+And the fact that he mentioned Vladimir Putin for the first time, and it was in his Twitter account, and he mentioned and called him out on that, and Iran, as well as the others, I think is a real indication that the president is going to take some type of action in Syria and necessary action.

-I mean, the president doesn't email the only thing Michael Cohn might have are personal private uh notes or cases that he worked on for the president, likely even before he ever ran or became president.
+The only thing Michael Cohn might have are personal private notes or cases that he worked on for the president, likely even before he ever ran or became president.

 Right.